-Nora Löhle is responsible for the foundation's Energy and Environment Program, which fosters transatlantic dialogue in support of a low carbon economy agenda, with a particular focus on renewable energies.
+Nora Löhle (she/her) is responsible for the foundation's Energy and Environment Program, which fosters transatlantic dialogue in support of a low carbon economy agenda, with a particular focus on renewable energies.
 She is particularly interested in ecological and just transition processes and the role that digitalization and new technologies can play as a catalyst for ecological transformation.

 Having worked at the Heinrich-Böll-Stiftung’s headquarters in Berlin, its regional office in Baden-Württemberg, and the EU office in Brussels, Nora has profound experience in green political work.
 Prior to joining the Heinrich-Böll-Stiftung's Washington, DC office, Nora spent three years in the German parliament.
 As an advisor for a Green party MP, she worked on economy, energy and digital policies.
 Before, she worked for a consultancy in Berlin, advising ministries and companies on energy issues.